Boys Don't Cry (band): Biography

 The single "I Wanna Be a Cowboy" was released in 1986.
 A novelty song with deadpan humour and kitschy references, the song has been described as the perfect musical realisation of a Spaghetti Western movie.
 It hit No. 12 on the Billboard Hot 100 and No. 13 on the Hot Dance Music/Maxi-Singles Sales chart in 1986–1987, and was R&R No. 8.
 "I Wanna Be a Cowboy" was also a top 10 hit in Australia and South Africa.
 The video, filmed on-location in Hampstead Heath, featured a cameo appearance by Lemmy Kilmister of Motörhead.

 They would go on to release two full-length albums: a self-titled debut in 1986, which included "I Wanna Be a Cowboy", and a follow-up the following year titled Who the Am Dam Do You Think We Am.
 The second album was simply released in America as Boys Don't Cry, creating some confusion there, since the band now had two consecutive self-titled albums released within a year of each other.
 The follow-up single to "I Wanna Be a Cowboy" was (necessarily perhaps) a complete departure; "Cities On Fire", an energetic rush of synth-rock which was released in 7" and 12" remix form, received early attention from MTV but failed to connect with fans of the novelty hit and didn't receive enough airplay to create a new fanbase.

 In 1991 "I Wanna Be a Cowboy" was featured in the night club scene in the film The Last Boy Scout.

 Origin of name

 Contrary to popular belief, the moniker "Boys Don't Cry" did not come from The Cure's song/album of the same name.
-Rather, the name has its origins in some whispered lyrics from fellow British band 10cc's hit song "I'm Not in Love" (specifically, "be quiet... big boys don't cry").
-However, the band were evidently completely aware of (and perhaps amused by) the confusion surrounding their name, and they even included an (almost-entirely) instrumental bonus track titled "The Cure" on their second album as a joke.
+Rather, the name has its origins in whispered lyrics from fellow British band 10cc's hit song "I'm Not in Love" ("be quiet... big boys don't cry").
+However, the band were evidently aware of, and perhaps amused by, the confusion surrounding their name, and they even included a mostly instrumental bonus track titled "The Cure" on their second album as a joke.